Critonyx

 01

-"We build multi-tenant from the first commit."
+We build multi-tenant from the first commit.

-Most SaaS products are built single-tenant and "made multi-tenant later."
+Most SaaS products are built single-tenant and made multi-tenant later.
 That migration is almost always a rewrite.
 We architect for tenancy from line one — schema, auth, billing, data isolation — because retrofitting it costs more than building it right the first time.

 02

-"We treat the data model as the product."
+We treat the data model as the product.

 Everything else is replaceable.
 Front-ends get redesigned, frameworks come and go, infrastructure gets migrated.
 The data model is what your business becomes.
-We spend disproportionate time on it before writing application code — because every shortcut here compounds into pain later.
+We spend disproportionate time on it before writing application code, because every shortcut here compounds into pain later.

 03

-"We price on outcomes, not story points."
+We price on outcomes, not story points.

-Milestone-based pricing, signed before kickoff.
+Milestone-based pricing, signed before kickoff, with no surprises along the way.

-SaaS MVPs that survive the first year.
+SaaS MVPs that survive the first year

-Real multi-tenant architecture, real billing integration, real onboarding logic — shipped in weeks, not quarters.
+Real multi-tenant architecture, real billing integration, real onboarding logic, shipped in weeks, not quarters.
 Built so the next ten features don't break the first ten.

-Scale rebuilds for products that outgrew their MVP.
+Scale rebuilds for products that outgrew their MVP

-Internal admin and ops tools.
+Internal admin and ops tools

 The unsexy half of every SaaS company.
-The dashboards your support team uses, the back-office tools your finance team begs for, the data exports that close enterprise deals.
+The dashboards your support team uses, the back-office tools your finance team begs for, and the data exports that close enterprise deals.
 Built fast, scoped tight.

-B2B integrations that hold up under audit.
+B2B integrations that hold up under audit

-Customer-facing portals and self-serve flows.
+Customer-facing portals and self-serve flows

-Account management, billing self-serve, usage dashboards, role-based access — the features that move support tickets into product.
+Account management, billing self-serve, usage dashboards, and role-based access — the features that move support tickets into product.

-Before we build — the Critonyx Architecture Review.
+Before we build

 A one-week structured engagement for SaaS founders who've already shipped, and want to know what's actually under the hood before the next round of investment.
 We audit the architecture, the data model, the test coverage, the deployment pipeline, and the parts of the codebase nobody wants to open.

-You walk out with:
+You walk out with

 • A plain-English read on the technical state of your product